-Take your writing skills to the next level!
+It’s time… to take your writing to the next level!

 First Chapter is the only global standard writers’ fellowship in the region for aspiring locally-based fiction writers, giving unprecedented access to renowned authors, literary agents and publishers across the world.

-This year-long writing programme is free, so apply now and take the first step of your writing journey today.
+This year-long writing programme is free, so apply now and take the first step towards writing stardom now.